mvolkmann/blog/src/swift-ui.md

 ## Container Views

-Container views combine other views.
-They act as a container of other views and layout those views in a specific way.
+Container views act as a container of other views and layout those views in a specific way.

 To hide a view but still take up the space that would be occupied